| The

 come after it, thereby providing the basis for the Islamic system

-The Islamic Shari'ah provides a comprehensive
+to properly organise human affairs.6 The Islamic Shari'ah provides a comprehensive

 law governing the affairs of human beings.
 It correctly establishes: